qibaotu/blog/content/note/2019-03-07-links-for-bioinformatics.md

 1. [Statistical Analysis of Genomics Data](https://newonlinecourses.science.psu.edu/stat555/).
 Online course provided by PennState University.
 Comprehensive and easy to understand. ps., other online statistics courses provided by PSU are also very good
 2. [bio-info-trainee](http://www.bio-info-trainee.com/).
 A website established by Binformatics students(?) in China. kind of forum, many step-by-step tutorials and homeworks.
 Also comprehensive.
 3. [qio](https://qiubio.com/)
+4. [Bioinformatics and Functional Genomics](http://www.bioinfbook.org/).
+The website for Bioinformatics and Functional Genomics (3rd edition, Wiley-Blackwell, 2015)